The Structure of the Majorana Clifford Group: The Majorana Clifford Group

-For the ordinary Pauli Clifford group, the \emph{Gottesman-Knill theorem} \cite{gottesman_heisenberg_representation_quantum_1998} states (among other things) that $\Cliff_{2n}$ can be efficiently generated from repeated applications of tensor-products containing CNOT, Hadamard, and the phase gate (or an equivalent minimal set) as the only non-trivial operators.
+In the Pauli basis, the \emph{Gottesman-Knill theorem} \cite{gottesman_heisenberg_representation_quantum_1998} states that the Clifford group $\Cliff_{2n}$ can be efficiently generated from repeated applications of tensor-products containing CNOT, Hadamard, and the phase gate (or an equivalent minimal set) as the only non-trivial operators.
 In the symplectic representation, this is equivalent to the fact that any element $S \in \Sp(2n)$ can be decomposed into a product of symplectic \emph{transvections}

-Additionally, all transvections can be written as products and (in the Pauli basis\footnote{In the Majorana basis it is straightforward to show that the direct sum of symplectics is not necessarily symplectic anymore.
-More specifically, only direct sums of orthogonal matrices are again orthogonal and therefore symplectic.}) direct sums of just 3 independent ones: \begin{itemize} \item For $n = 1$, there are two such independent transvections (e.g.\ for $s = (1, 0)^T$ and $h = (1, 1)^T$), from which all other symplectics can be generated by repeated multiplication of $\tau_s$ (which corresponds to the phase gate) and $\tau_h$ (which corresponds to the Hadamard).
+Additionally, all such transvections can be written as products and (in the Pauli basis) direct sums of just 3 independent ones: \begin{itemize} \item For $n = 1$, there are two independent transvections (corresponding to e.g.\ $s = (0, 1)^T$ and $h = (1, 1)^T$), from which all other symplectics can be generated by repeated multiplication of $\tau_s$ (which represents the phase gate) and $\tau_h$ (which represents the Hadamard gate).